 by Xinhua writer Yang Chunxue

-Through reports on investment policies, market demands and interests, the media can deliver more comprehensive, specific and efficient information to potential investors.
-It can help to enhance both sides' enthusiasm for and confidence in bilateral cooperation.
+By stepping up reports on investment policies and market demands, the media can deliver more comprehensive and efficient information to potential investors.

-Therefore, Chinese and LAC media agencies can play a key role in offering unbiased information and realizing direct and smooth communication between the two sides.
-They can also jointly work to make their countries' own voices heard on major issues of global importance, fostering a fair and balanced environment.
+BRICS media can play a key role by offering unbiased information to the public and make their own voices heard on major issues of global importance.